 Jijau was married to Sahaji Raje Bhosale in the year 1605.
-She finally found recourse in prayers, by appealing to Goddess Bhavani to give her a son who would be bright, accomplished and immensely capable of establishing “Swarajya”.
+She finally found recourse in Shiv-Parvati bhakti, prayers, by appealing to Maa Bhavani to give her a son who would be bright, accomplished and immensely capable of establishing “Hindu Swarajya”.
 After marrying Shahaji Raje, Jijau could sense her husband being undervalued by rulers like Mughals, Adilshah, and Nijamshah etc. She realised that even though her husband was powerful but had no recognition, security and was not beneficial to the community.
-Jijau may be the only woman in the history of mankind who decided the purpose of her child even before he was born.
+Jijau might be the only woman in the recent history of mankind who decided the purpose of her child even before he was born.

 Jijau carried out both the roles of an affectionate mother as well as giving aptitude for accomplishments as a father in his absence.
 Her intelligence and foresightedness of not trusting anti-Vedic people made Swarajya possible.

 Thoughts of Jijabai (Jijau)